List of Game of Thrones characters: People of Westeros

-is the Lord of Blackhaven and "the Lightning Lord".
+is the Lord of Blackhaven of the Stormalands, and "the Lightning Lord".
 In season one, Eddard Stark sends him to arrest Gregor Clegane for terrorizing the Riverlands.
 After Ned's arrest, he becomes the leader of an outlaw group known as the "Brotherhood without Banners".
 In season three, it is revealed that Beric has been killed many times but has been resurrected by his friend Thoros of Myr, a red priest.
 Because of this miracle, Beric and the rest of the Brotherhood convert to the worship of Thoros's god, whom they call the Lord of Light.
 Beric and the Brotherhood harry the Lannister army, focusing on protecting commoners.
 They find Arya, Gendry, and Hot Pie and offer them shelter, and at the same time capture Sandor Clegane, who had deserted from the Lannister army during the Battle of the Blackwater.
 Clegane is sentenced to trial by combat, and Beric is his opponent.
 Despite setting his sword ablaze, Beric is slain by Clegane, but is resurrected by Thoros, and allows Clegane to go free.
 Beric later confides to Arya that it is the sixth time he has been revived from death, though he has slowly been losing his memories each time.
 He later meets Melisandre when she comes to fetch Gendry.
 Beric gives him away in return for gold, which prompts Arya to run away.
 Years later, the Brotherhood encounters Clegane again, after hanging three of their rogue members, and convince him to join their cause, since they are heading North to aid Jon Snow against the coming White Walker army.
 Trying to go around the end of the Wall at Eastwatch, the three are captured by a suspicious Tormund Giantsbane and imprisoned.
 They later join Jon Snow's raiding party on their mission to capture a wight.